The Relational Economy: Deficit Living - Part 2

 I just COULD NOT LET GO.
 Even those frail "possibilities" were better than the seemingly hopeless wilderness of no options.
 Maybes were stacked atop maybes until something at the bottom broke—usually my heart, occasionally my spirit—but never my faith.
 I refused to doubt the God who had, to that point, given me so many other things.
 I took hold of this great thought: our lives are in Christ and He will not let us be broken or destroyed.
 What happens here stays here.
 Resurrection will wipe these memories with our tears—away.

-We know "whom [we] have believed, and [we are] convinced that he is able to guard what [we] have entrusted to him for that day" (2 Tim.
-1:12).
+We know "whom [we] have believed, and [we are] convinced that he is able to guard what [we] have entrusted to him for that day" (2 Timothy 1:12).
 Entrust to Him your heart.
 Give Him your future.
 Give Him all your hopes.
 From this vantage point comes the confidence to say, "I will not believe the rising ‘feelings' that tell me I am unworthy or that He does not love me.
 Even were I fat, ugly, and stupid, the fact that I am good enough for Jesus makes me good enough—period.

-We are to "take every thought captive to make it obedient to Christ" (2 Cor.
-10:5).
+We are to "take every thought captive to make it obedient to Christ" (2 Corinthians 10:5).
 I speak from my own pain not from some higher ground.
 I have known the pit.
 I etched my name into its walls.
 My tears too wet that ground but always I was looking up.
 I speak what I am confident is truth.
 If you fail to take these thoughts captive you may never rise above them and never cease to be plagued by them.

 After we entertain these lies for a long time they leave us nearly broke, convinced that we are poor.
 Convinced of our poverty (lies) we live meager lives.
 If this continues there is the added danger of carrying these false thoughts into any prospective marriage.